The translation of this document is outdated.

 council may establish a territorial committee for the

-co-ordination of activities of the municipality or city or
+co-ordination of activities of the rural territory or town

 The territorial committee shall prepare draft decisions for